sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 is the name of a Sensu client subscription and `$CHECK` is the name of a Sensu check.

-These silencing entries are persisted to the `silenced` registry in the Sensu data store.
+These silencing entries are persisted to the `silenced` registry in the [Sensu data store][10].
 When the Sensu server process subsequent check results, it consults this registry to determine whether or not a matching silencing entry exists.
 If one or more matching entries exist in the registry, the event context for the check result is updated to indicate that the event is silenced and the ID of the